GARDEN ROOM IDEAS FOR EXTENDING YOUR LIVING SPACESee how one gardener transformed her suburban yard with beautiful and functional garden rooms

 A stone patio comprises the main transition area between the backyard garden rooms.
 The open space allows for different views and makes the yard feel more spacious.
 Guleria created repetition with curved lines for the patio edging, raised beds, and meandering pathways.
 “Curves create a sense of flow and make the space feel more natural and relaxed,” Guleria notes.
 Photo: Alli Guleria.

-An intimate side yard oasis became a spot where Guleria sits with her morning coffee.
+An intimate side yard became a spot where Guleria enjoys her morning coffee.
 “Side yards are an often overlooked and underused area.
 I can see the street from here and watch people go by.
 It’s at once private and visible.
-A couple of neighbors have admitted they’ve snuck over when I’m away at work to sit and relax,” she laughs.
-An existing kousa dogwood was limbed up to open the space, while a rich palette of shade lovers including golden bleeding heart, red leafed nandina, blue flowering ajuga, and creeping mazus groundcover create a mosaic of color that complements the inviting bench.
+A couple of neighbors have admitted they’ve snuck over to sit and relax,” she laughs.
+An existing kousa dogwood was limbed up to open the space, while a rich palette of shade lovers including golden bleeding heart, red leafed nandina, blue flowering ajuga, and creeping mazus groundcover create a mosaic of color.
 Photo: Alli Guleria.

 WHAT IS A GARDEN ROOM?